GregHilston/toolbox/README.md

 ## How Do I Use This Repo?

-First, you probably want to fork this repo, and take a look at `ansible/playbooks/variables.yml`.
-This file is where you'll be able to configure:
+First, you probably want to fork this repo, and take a look at `ansible/variables/`.
+These files are where you'll be able to configure:

 1. Which apt repositories are added
 2. Which apt packages are installed